tomsabe/simplifier/README.md

 Ref: baseline.py

-For our first iteration, we propose a composite simplicity score that is (30-FKGL)+(70-McAlpine)/2
+For our first iteration of this game, we propose a composite simplicity score that is (30-FKGL)+(70-McAlpine)/2

 A higher score is accorded to lower FKGL and McAlpine values, recognizing that roughly 5 points on FKGL is similar to 10 points on McAlpine.
 In this framework, roughly a maximum of 60 points is achievable for simplicity.

-For future work, it may be relevant to fit a second order polynomial to the FKGL and McAlpine simplification plots to reflect the fact that we should target smaller simplifications for texts that start with low scores.
+For future work, it may be relevant to fit a second order polynomial to the FKGL and McAlpine simplification plots to reflect the fact that we should expect smaller simplifications for texts that start with low scores.

 ### Semantic Preservation